eweinhaus/ClipForge/README.md

 2. **Preview & Edit**
    - Click a clip in the timeline to preview it
    - Use the play/pause button or press Space to control playback
-   - Set trim start and end points in the Clip Editor panel
+   - Set trim start and end points in the Clip Editor panel or drag clip edges
    - Click "Apply" to save trim changes

+3. **Timeline Navigation**
+   - Use arrow keys to navigate: ← → for seeking, ↑ ↓ for clip selection
+   - Right-click clips for context menu (Duplicate, Reset Trim, Delete)
+   - Use zoom slider for precise editing (0.25x to 4x)
+   - Click "Fit to Screen" to auto-zoom all clips

-3. **Reorder Clips**
+4. **Reorder Clips**
-   - Drag clips up or down in the timeline to change their order
+   - Drag clips horizontally in the timeline to change their order

-4. **Export**
+5. **Export**
    - Click "Export Timeline" or press Cmd+E
    - Choose an output location
    - Wait for the export to complete